Course Outline

 Format:

-This is a small group task in which you will develop a nutrition care plan following the Nutrition Care Process Model.
+This is a small group task in which you will develop a nutrition care plan following the four steps of the Nutrition Care Process Model.

 Criteria: